jiavila/hpc-client-1/doc/faq_use_gpu_on_slurm_cluster.md

 `hpc` tag) to the launch of the gear will schedule a GPU to execute the gear on the Slurm cluster.

+Note: If your site already uses the `gpu` tag for launching another engine on Flywheel and those jobs are not routed through the HPC Hold engine, please contact Flywheel staff.

 ### Potential Problems

 - Without the `gpu` tag present on gear launch any node meeting the criteria will be